forseti-security/terraform-google-forseti/examples/on_gke_end_to_end/README.md

 # Forseti on GKE - End-to-End
-Follow this example you desire to deploy Forseti on GKE but are starting from an empty GCP project.
+Follow this example to deploy Forseti on GKE but are starting from an empty GCP project.
 In otherwords, Forseti has not been yet been deployed.

 This example deploys the following:
 1. A new VPC
-2. Forseti infrstructure
+2. Forseti infrastructure
+   * CloudSQL Database
+   * Forseti Server GCS Bucket
+   * Forseti Client GCS Bucket
+   * Forseti Server VM
+   * Forseti Client VM
+   * Forseti Server IAM Service Account
+   * Forseti Client IAM Service Account
 3. A new GKE cluster - terraform-google-modules/kubernetes-engine/google
 4. Forseti on GKE - forseti-on-gke